CBN Recapitalisation Countdown: List of Nigerian Banks Yet to Meet New Capital Threshold

 Industry analysts note that the challenge is more pronounced among smaller lenders and specialised banks with limited access to large pools of capital.

-Financial experts say mergers and acquisitions are increasingly likely as the deadline approaches.
+Financial experts also stated that mergers and acquisitions were increasingly likely as the central bank's deadline approaches.

 Banks unable to independently raise fresh capital may be forced to explore strategic partnerships, investor buy-ins, or outright mergers to survive.